DartmouthGrangerLab/MatlabCommon/README.md

 ## connec
 various ways to connect members of a set to one another

+## encoding
+functions for changing the encoding of a dataset (whiten, one-hot code, ...)

 ## figurecode
 figure code to make rendering simpler